polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ## Manual setup

-If you don't want to use Docker, you can also configure your development environment locally on your development machine.
+If you don't want to use Docker, you can also configure your development environment locally on your development machine using the code directly.
 If so you will first of all need the following components.

 1. [Visual Studio](https://visualstudio.microsoft.com/downloads/) or [VS Code](https://code.visualstudio.com/download) + [DotNet CLI and SDK](https://dotnet.microsoft.com/download)
 2. [NodeJS](https://nodejs.org/en/download/)